Usage

 - In HCL DevOps Velocity, click Settings > Integrations > Available.

-- In the Action column for the HCL DevOps Test Hub, click Install.
+- In the Action column for the DevOps Test Hub, click Install.

 There are two methods to integrate the plug-in: